zox46/TiT-x/README.md

 # TiT-x
-it can download fee-reeceeeeeipt from tit-e web without user login . that we can not access without login it can download the reeeceipts of only july 2024 , we have not added to daownload other month and year due to sequrity reasons.
+it can download fee-reeceeeeeipt from tit-e web without user login . that we can not access without login it can download the reeeceipts of only july 2024 , we have not added to daownload other month and year due to security reasons.

 -------------------------------------------------------------------------